ibexa/documentation-developer/docs/permissions/custom_policies.md

 ### Extending existing Policies

 A `PolicyProvider` may provide new functions to a module, and additional Limitations to an existing function.
-**It is however strongly encouraged to add functions to your own Policy modules.**
+**It's however strongly encouraged to add functions to your own Policy modules.**

-It is not possible to remove an existing module, function or limitation from a Policy.
+It's impossible to remove an existing module, function or limitation from a Policy.

 ## Integrating the `PolicyProvider` into IbexaCoreBundle